tarekziade/tinap/README.rst

 tinap
 =====

-tinap -- stands for This Is Not A Proxy
+tinap -- stands for "This Is Not A Proxy"

+It's also a beautiful place in Bangladesh with the biggest waterfall of that country.

+The Urban Dictionary also `says <https://www.urbandictionary.com/define.php?term=tinap>`_ it's "young people who go to rave parties who are dressed in bright and extreme styles of clothing".

 Features: